 FOR IMMEDIATE RELEASE

-L Cachaça Celebrates Ten-Year Anniversary at Tales of the Cocktail with Unique Pairing Dinner
+LEBLON® Cachaça Celebrates Ten-Year Anniversary at Tales of the Cocktail with Unique Pairing Dinner

-At the Event, Top Mixologists from Brazil and the US create cocktails to pair with innovative southern cuisine from Coquette.
+At the Event, Top Mixologists from Brazil and the U.S. create cocktails to pair with innovative southern cuisine from Coquette.

-NEW YORK, July 1, 2015—, a premium artisanal spirit from Brazil and the most award-winning cachaça on the market, celebrate its Ten-Year Anniversary with a five course Cachaça at New Orleans’s innovative Coquette restaurant on July 16th as part of the Tales of the Cocktail Spirited Dinner series.
-Leblon’s founder Steve Luttmann host the event.
-Felipe Jannuzzi, ounder of Mapa da Cachaça (a reference about cachaça recognized as one of the best cultural projects in Brazil by the Federal Ministry of Culture) lead a special tasting of the Leblon portfolio, including newest limited-release cachaça expression Seleção Verde.
+NEW YORK, July 17, 2015—LEBLON®, a premium artisanal spirit from Brazil and the most award-winning cachaça on the market, celebrated its Ten-Year Anniversary with a five course Cachaça dinner at New Orleans’s innovative Coquette restaurant on July 16th as part of the Tales of the Cocktail Spirited Dinner series.
+Leblon’s founder Steve Luttmann hosted the event.
+Felipe Jannuzzi, founder of Mapa da Cachaça (a reference about cachaça recognized as one of the best cultural projects in Brazil by the Federal Ministry of Culture) lead a special tasting of the Leblon portfolio, including the newest limited-release LEBLON cachaça expression Seleção Verde.

-The menu for the dinner was created by hef/owner of Coquette Michael Stoltzfus, and cocktail pairings w made by some of the top mixoligsits in Brazil and from around the US:
+The menu for the dinner was created by chef/owner of Coquette, Michael Stoltzfus, and cocktail pairings were made by some of the top mixoligsits in Brazil and from around the U.S.:

 Course 1